 - No native support for Google Cloud at the time of writing.

 - Real user monitoring “coming soon” at the time of writing.

 The pricing is based on data volume and is provided in three tiers – Essentials, Standard, and Enterprise.
 The Essentials package starts at $79/month allowing for 7 days of logs and traces retention, with up to 500k traces and 2m logs and up to 8 days of summary data retention with all the standard features provided.
 The Standard plan starts from $199 with additional features available for an appropriate higher price..

-Multi-vendor infrastructure monitoring with support for end-to-end troubleshooting and real-time dependency mapping.
-With support for server monitoring including coming metrics, health and excellent network monitoring the Zenoss platform gives you visibility into your infrastructure, no matter if it is a private, hybrid, or a public cloud.
+Zenoss provides cloud monitoring tools you can use for end-to-end monitoring, troubleshooting, and real-time dependency mapping.
+With support for server monitoring including coming metrics, health, and excellent network monitoring, the Zenoss platform gives you visibility into your infrastructure, no matter if it is a private, hybrid, or a public cloud.

 - Infrastructure monitoring with the support for public, private, and hybrid clouds and real-time dependency mapping.

 - Server monitoring with support for common metrics, health, physical sensors like temperature sensors, file systems, processes, network interfaces, and routes monitoring.

 - Application performance monitoring available via ZenPacks with support for incident root cause analysis and metrics importance voting along with containers and microservices support.

 - Support for logs with the support of log format unification.

 - Multi-vendor support for a wide variety of hardware and software infrastructure elements.